mostlycached/schema/book/coffee_shop_variations/reading_variations/chapters/reading_chapter_11_practice_scaffolding.md

 The cold air hits you.
 The noise of the street.
 The light of the sun.

-You have been practicing.
+*Here is your narrative pleasure*: You have completed the ritual.
 You are carrying the mountain, the prism, the volcano, *and the scaffold* in your bag.

+You will do this again.
+And it will be easier.
+And the pleasures will deepen.

 ---